delta-ng/Concurrent-Webserver/README.md

 - **port**: the port number that the web server should listen on; the basic web server already handles this argument.
 Default: 10000.
 - **threads**: the number of worker threads that should be created within the web server.
 Must be a positive integer.
-Default: 1.
+Default: 4.
+- **buffers**: the number of request connections that can be accepted at one time.
+Must be a positive integer.
+Note that it is not an error for more or less threads to be created than buffers.
+Default: 8.

 For example, you could run your program as:
 ```